-While not everyone can have hips as agile as Shakira, we all can benefit from strengthening the muscles that support this ball and socket joint.
-Our hips are not only responsible for the rocking dance moves we bust out on occasion, but they’re also a vital area for runners, bikers, and nonathletes alike.
+While not everyone can have hips as agile as Shakira, we can all benefit from strengthening the muscles that support this ball-and-socket joint.
+Our hips aren’t only responsible for the rocking dance moves we bust out on occasion, but they’re also a vital area for runners, bikers, and nonathletes alike.

 Sitting for much of the day — something almost all of us are guilty of — contributes to tight hip flexors.
 Tight hip flexors can cause lower back pain, hip pain, and injury.

 And hip problems don’t stop there.
-According to the American Academy of Orthopaedic Surgeons, hip replacements are on the rise in the United States, peaking among adults in early middle age.
+According to the American Academy of Orthopaedic Surgeons, hip replacements are on the rise in the United States.
+They peak among adults in early middle age.

 To ensure that you won’t find yourself busting your body while busting a move — or simply walking down the street — here are nine great hip flexor exercises to keep your hip area strong and flexible.